pi-dev500/pi-dev500/README.md

 - 👋 Hi, I’m @pi-dev500, a 15 years old  programmer
 - 👀 I’m interested in shell script,python and html, and for the most, in the raspberry pi software
-- 🌱 I’m currently learning html/JavaScript
+- 🌱 I’m starting JAVA to help me understand issues with Minecraft.
 - 💞️ I’m looking to collaborate on pi-apps to make a touchscreen interface and much more
 - 📫 How to reach me: just open an issue at https://github.com/pi-dev500/pi-dev500